cwervo/folk-atproto/README.md

 Make sure Tcl is installed, along with the `json` (Tcllib) and `tls` packages.
 You can typically install these using your system's package manager.
 For example:
 *   On Debian/Ubuntu: `sudo apt-get install tcl tcllib tcl-tls`
 *   On Fedora: `sudo dnf install tcl tcllib tcl-tls`
-*   On macOS (using MacPorts): `sudo port install tcl tcllib tcltls`
-*   On macOS (using Homebrew): `brew install tcl-tk tls` (Tcllib is usually included with tcl-tk from Homebrew)
+*   On MacOS (using Homebrew): `brew install tcl-tk tls` (Tcllib is usually included with tcl-tk from Homebrew)

 ### 2. Running the Script Directly (Example Usage)
 To see the script in action fetching a predefined user's feed:
 ```bash
 tclsh atproto.tcl
 ```
-This will execute the example feed fetching logic defined at the end of the `atproto.tcl` script, typically for the user `bmann.ca`.
+This will execute the example feed fetching logic defined at the end of the `atproto.tcl` script for the user `bmann.ca`.

 ### 3. Using as a Library
 To use the procedures in your own Tcl scripts, source the `atproto.tcl` file: